m4sterbunny/Demo/source/index.rst

 		.. image:: images/4-Schedule_Meeting.PNG
 				:align: center

-	4.2 Setup the time slot
+	4.2 Set up the time slot

 		Use the dropdown menu to set up your meeting start time.